In order to satisfy the requirements for a Bachelor's Degree, you must:

 Any person who has completed three or more years at Alfred University, who holds no undergraduate degree, and who has subsequently earned the MD, DDS, DVM, JD or comparable professional degree from an accredited college or university, will be granted, upon request, an Alfred University Bachelor of Arts degree.
 Upon receipt at AU of an official transcript from the school that conferred the professional degree and of an Application to Graduate, the B.A. degree will be conferred at the next opportunity (August, December, or May).

 Alfred University may confer posthumous baccalaureate and graduate degrees upon students who are deceased prior to completion of all degree requirements of the program being pursued.

 To be eligible for consideration, the student must have been nearing completion of coursework required for the degree and must have been in good academic standing with a grade point average sufficient to have earned the degree.
-Recommendation for award of the degree must be made by the faculty in the student's major area, and approved by the Chair or Director, the College or School Dean, and the Provost.
+Recommendation for award of the degree must be made by the faculty in the student's major area, and approved by the Chair or Director, the College or School Dean, and the Provost and Chief Operating Officer.
 Final approval for awarding of posthumous degrees shall rest with the Board of Trustees, which will act upon the recommendation of the President of Alfred University.